TITLE Software Support Specialist, WP

 Work experience in higher education is preferred.
 At least two years experience with the SunGard SCT Banner administrative software system is preferred.

 Skills: Must be able to diagnose and resolve problems with software applications independently.
 Skills in producing training materials and presenting training courses are required.
 Must be able to manage multiple concurrent projects and work with people possessing differing levels of technical knowledge.
 Excellent oral presentation and written communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Some evening and weekend hours may be required.